|

 learns to trust you, he'll allow more "liberties."

-the dog is relatively comfortable with your touch, start working on picking him
+relatively comfortable with your touch, start working on picking him up.
+Don't

-up.
-Don't swoop, or make any fast moves toward him; don't grab him from behind.
+swoop, or make any fast moves toward him; don't grab him from behind.
+Be

-Be matter-of-fact about it; let him know you're going to lift him, then do it.
+matter-of-fact about it; let him know you're going to lift him, then do it.
+Use

-Use a single word or short phrase consistently to signal your intention,
+a single word or short phrase consistently to signal your intention, because

 understanding of vocabulary is still very limited.
 Keep it simple so that he